 There is simply no way to claim that these two positions are compatible, equal to each other, or are even allies against ‘big government’ progressivism.

 The double-mindedness of the Catholic libertarian position creates a problem for the claim that they are in line with the teachings of the Church.
 Why must the Church move in a specific political and economic direction if her teachings already cohere with contemporary libertarian political philosophy?
 If Church teaching is inherently ‘anarchic’, how is it that Pope Leo XIII, Pope St. Pius X, Pope Pius XI, Pope Pius XII, Pope St. John Paul II, Pope Benedict XVI, and Pope Francis have all missed this obvious truism when writing encyclicals explaining the social traditions of the Church?
-How is it that Pope after Pope can continually used the Seat of Peter to misidentify the pearls of wisdom discovered by Mises and Rothbard, and mistakenly label their tenets as being contrary to the gospel?
+How is it that Pope after Pope can continually misidentify the pearls of wisdom discovered by Mises and Rothbard, and mistakenly label their tenets as being contrary to the gospel?
 How is it that Jesus Christ, the Apostle Paul, and the entire magisterium, have completely missed the Rothbardian axiom of taxation being theft and intrinsically evil?
 How is it that this golden nugget of freedom has never been properly identified?
 Certainly something as obvious, axiomatic, and apodictic as this would have at some point been shouted from the halls of the Vatican.
 Moreover, it is well known that Pope Leo XIII initiated the Thomistic revival of the Church before Vatican II, and yet, are we to believe that Leo completely missed the libertarianism of the Angelic Doctor himself when looking to guide the project he called for?

 The absurd narrative claiming libertarianism is consistent with Catholic social doctrine is profoundly misguided.
 The so-called Catholic libertarians want to have their cake and eat it too; they want us to believe the Church is inherently libertarian, while at the same time claim that the Church has not properly recognized the economic discoveries which inform modern libertarian theory.
-Due to this “blind spot” Catholic libertarians can ignore all of the teachings denouncing their views so that they might invent their own ideology and anachronistically read it back into Church history, her documents, and even the Sacred Page.
+Due to this “blind spot” Catholic libertarians can ignore all of the teachings denouncing their views so that they might invent their own ideology and anachronistically read back into Church history, her documents, and even the Sacred Page.
 It is a fallacious story, and I will continue to expose it as long as it is being told.

 – Lucas G. Westman